yuvalmGS/gigaspaces-wiki-jekyll/xap97/elastic-processing-unit.markdown

 .

-- The maximum ammount of memory that can be used by the primary and backup instances is:
+- The maximum amount of memory that can be used by the primary and backup instances is:

 {% highlight java %}
 numberOfPartitions X ( 1 + numberOfBackupsPerPartition ) X memoryCapacityPerContainer